Home / Publications / Reports / Sample ForIntel Research Field Atlas — How the COVID-19 Vaccines-and-Variants Field Is Built

 Producing institution Works (floor) Note

-University of Oxford 49 Leads field output
+University of Oxford 49 Leads field output (UK core)

 University College London 31 UK production core